mmtmn/OGC/README.md

 YIN YANG, University of Utah, USA
 CEM YUKSEL, University of Utah, USA

-Fig. 1.
-Example simulation results using our penetration-free contact handling method.
-Our method is robust in the presence of challenging contact scenarios, and can be easily integrated with existing solvers such as Vertex Block Descent [Chen et al. 2024b], as shown here.
 We present a novel contact model, termed Offset Geometric Contact (OGC), for guaranteed penetration-free simulation of codimensional objects with minimal computational overhead.
 Our method is based on constructing